The Office of Student Employment Services helps over 900 students find on- and off-campus part-time jobs each academic year.

 There are lots of ways to find a job that you are qualified for and which meets your needs.
 Visit this page for information on where you should look and what you should know about your financial aid award (or lack thereof).

 Once you've found a job you'd like to apply for, you'll need to fill out a few required forms to get your taxes and paychecks squared away.
-To help, we have weekly Contract Hours to assist in the completion of these documents.
-Visit this page to see our latest Contract Hours, read a detailed breakdown of each form, and figure out which ones you should fill out.
+To help, we have weekly Walk-In Hours to assist in the completion of these documents.
+Walk-In Hours are 12pm to 1pm daily.
+Visit this page to read a detailed breakdown of each form, and figure out which ones you should fill out.

 If you go the internship route, you might find that many great opportunities are unpaid.
 To ensure you're able to take advantage of them, we've rounded up some of the best funding resources for you.
 Visit this page to learn about scholarships, grants, fellowships, and other opportunities - some that the Office of Student Employment Services run ourselves, and some that our partners offer.